 How to Reach Ayutthaya Night Market:

 By train: Ayutthaya is well-connected by train from Bangkok, with several trains departing from Hua Lamphong Station daily.
-The journey takes around 1-2 hours depending on the type of train, and the market is just a short tuk-tuk or taxi ride away from the train station.
+The journey takes around 1-2 hours depending on the type of train.
+The market is just a short tuk-tuk or taxi ride away from the train station.

-By bus: There are also frequent buses that run between Bangkok and Ayutthaya, with buses departing from the Northern Bus Terminal (Mo Chit 2) and the Eastern Bus Terminal (Ekkamai).
-The journey takes around 2-3 hours depending on traffic, and you can easily find a tuk-tuk or taxi to take you to the market from the bus station.
+By bus: There are also frequent buses that run between Bangkok and Ayutthaya.
+Buses depart from the Northern Bus Terminal (Mo Chit 2) and the Eastern Bus Terminal (Ekkamai).
+The journey takes around 2-3 hours depending on traffic.
+After which you can easily find a tuk-tuk or taxi to take you to the market from the bus station.

 The Million Toy Museum